North Bergen New Jersey

 In 1850, the township was roughly rectangular.
 When the municipalities along the Hudson River (what are now Guttenberg, West New York, Union City and Weehawken) broke away, it left North Bergen roughly an inverted "L", or "axe-shaped".
 Its northern section stretches east–west and is south of the Bergen County communities of Cliffside Park, Edgewater, Fairview and Ridgefield.
 To the east, the Hudson River creates the shared border with the borough of Manhattan in New York City.
 It shares a border with Carlstadt in the Hackensack River.
 Its north–south section lies between Secaucus to the west and to the east Guttenberg, West New York and Union City, with which it meets Jersey City at a single point at its southern end.
 According to the United States Census Bureau, the township had a total area of 5.57 square miles (14.43 km2), including 5.14 square miles (13.30 km2) of land and 0.44 square miles (1.13 km2) of water (7.83%).

 North Bergen has diverse geological features.
 Partially situated on the Hudson River, the Hudson Palisades rise from the waterfront, while the northern part of the town sits atop the plateau.
 The cuesta, or slope, on its west side makes North Bergen the city with the second-most hills per square mile in the United States after San Francisco, some of which are extremely steep.
-A rock formation along the slope (located at 40°48′27″N 74°01′05″W / 40.80750°N 74.01806°W / 40.80750; -74.01806 (Rock formation in North Bergen)) is composed of unusual serpentinite rock and made up of small rock cliffs.
+A rock formation along the slope (located at 40°48′27″N 74°01′05″W / 40.80750°N 74.01806°W / 40.80750; -74.01806 (Rock formation in North Bergen)) is made up of unusual serpentinite rock and made up of small rock cliffs.
 Because of this, it is one of the few undeveloped parts of North Bergen.
 Low-lying areas along the west side are part of the New Jersey Meadowlands.
 The unusual shape and diverse topography of North Bergen have created diverse historical and contemporary neighborhoods:

 Other historical unincorporated communities, localities and place names located partially or completely within the township include Homestead, Granton, Hudson Heights, New Durham, Shadyside, Three Pigeons[citation needed] and Tyler Park.